 In addition, because LegalZoom is not a law firm, it cannot represent you should your trademark application be rejected by the Trademark Office or challenged by someone during the 30 day trademark opposition period.
 LegalZoom also cannot provide legal representation in the event you are sued for trademark infringement or need to pursue a lawsuit against someone who is infringing your trademark.

 So, is LegalZoom legit?
 Well, if you continue to have any questions about why using LegalZoom is very often not a wise choice for US trademark registration, please feel free to give me a call at (314) 749-4059.
-Or, if you prefer, send me an email at email@example.com or reach me through the contact form found on this page.
+Or, if you prefer, send me an email at email@example.com or reach me through my contact form (below).
 I look forward to hearing from you soon.

 Related Article: Is LegalZoom Good for Performing My Trademark Search?